ewreurei/batchutils/README.md

 ```

 ## fuzzyarg.bat
-Similar to toarg, but use fuzzy finder to take out single line, from multiline stdin ( experimental )
+Similar to toarg, but use fuzzy finder for take out single line, from multiline stdin ( experimental )

 ## browser.bat
 Open URL in firefox private browsing